 Consider Campus Child Care Homes

-Search the State of Michigan child care database
+Search the State of Michigan child care databases

-View listings of all licensed child care centers and homes on the Great Start to Quality database.
-Click on the green Find Child Care or Preschool button, and, you can choose to Login (search) as a Guest.
-Please note: while basic information is regularly updated by the State, you will need to contact individual center and home programs of your choice to inquire about tuition rates, possible openings, etc. To make the best use of this site, see the PDF “A Parent's Guide to Early Learning and Care in Michigan.”
+View listings of all licensed child care centers and homes on the Licensing or Great Start to Quality databases.
+Please note: while basic information is regularly updated by the State, you will need to contact individual center and home programs of your choice to inquire about openings, tuition rates, etc. To make the best use of these sites, see the PDF “A Parent's Guide to Early Learning and Care in Michigan.”

 Register for Kids Kare at Home

 For occasional, sick child or backup child care in your home when you must be at work or on campus, see Kids Kare at Home.

 For occasional or short-term child care needs in your family's home, browse the Family Helpers online posting board or create a help wanted post.

 For more information

 If you have questions, please email us or call (734) 763-9379.